tjhickey724/pythonintro/notes/functions_refactoring.md

 # Refactoring
-This is a technique to remove redundance.
+This is a technique to remove redundance and highlight the structure of a program.

 For example, we can refactor the following function
 ``` python
 def poem():